persapiens/Course/Syllabus.md

 In the course, a mixture of traditional lectures with activities and in-class workshops will be used.
 During lectures, we will cover core concepts related to a topic.
 During the in-class workshops, we will perform sample exercises with relevant tools that reinforce lecture material.
 Evaluation will be based on tech talks, homework assignments, workshop attendance, and final project.

-### Tech Talks
+### Tech Report

-Students will organize in groups and present one tech talk during lecture.
-For a *tech talk*, students are expected to cover one tool or technology revelant to DevOps in a 10-15 minute presentation.
-Students should perform a small demo to help illustrate the tool.
-Three--four days during the semester will be reserved for these presentations.
+Students will organize in groups and create a tech report.
+For a *tech report*, students are expected to cover one tool or technology revelant to DevOps in a 10-15 minute presentation.
+Students should perform a small recorded demo to help illustrate the tool.

 ### Homeworks

 Homework assignments will be regularly released throughout the semester and reinforce class material.
 Homeworks will typically mirror a scenario or common task that a DevOps engineer may face.

-### Workshops
+### Workshops/Class activities

-Workshops are have required attendance and are vital to the course.
+Workshops are vital to the course.
 During a workshop, you'll be guided in using tools and building specific functionality which you will later use for homeworks and project miles.
-During the semester, workshops will be randomly selected for attendance.
+During the semester, workshops and class activities will be randomly assigned for attendance.

-* 1 missed workshop, workshop grade = 4
+* 1 missed activities, grade = 9
-* 2 missed workshops, workshop grade = 2
+* 2 missed activities, grade = 8
-* 3 missed workshops, workshop grade = 0
+* 3 missed activities, grade = 5
+* 4 missed activities, grade = 2
+* 5 or more missed activities, grade = 0.

 ### Attendance